Jane Naana Opoku-Agyemang: Vice presidential campaign

-Opoku-Agyemang was selected as the presidential running mate for the National Democratic Congress (NDC) on July 6, 2020 for Ghana’s December 2020 General elections.
+Opoku-Agyemang was selected as the presidential running mate for the National Democratic Congress (NDC) on 6 July 2020 for the December 2020 General elections.
 She became the first female running mate of the two major political parties in Ghana.
-Her selection by the flagbearer, John Dramani Mahama of the National Democratic Congress was applauded by women groups and women activists as a positive sign to the Ghanaian political scene to promote gender balance and equality.
-She however received harsh criticisms and sometimes insults from some key members of the ruling NPP, particularly the Ashanti Regional Chairman of the NPP, Bernard Antwi Boasiako aka Chairman Wontumi, who called her "ugly" and "witch" during a live radio show on Kumasi-based, Wontumi FM, which he owns.
+Her selection by the flagbearer, John Mahama was applauded by women groups and women activists as a positive sign to the Ghanaian political scene to promote gender balance and equality.

 She appealed to Ghanaians to vote for change and promised to use her office as vice president to influence sustainable development and practical youth-centred policies.
 Her campaign message was devoid of attacks on opponents.
 Her intensive campaign in the coastal communities and her home region, the Central Region yielded results as the NDC won most of the constituencies they had lost in 2016.
 The NDC also won 9 out of the 16 regions in Ghana including the major battleground, Greater Accra.

-Prof. Opoku-Agyemang continues to remain one of the most influential voices in Ghanaian politics.
-She has criticized the implementation of the government's Free SHS policy which was a major campaign item for the ruling party.
+The NDC National Executive Committee, on 7 March 2024, officially endorsed Opoku-Agyemang again as the running mate for the party's flagbearer, ahead of the 2024 general elections.

+Opoku-Agyemang became the vice president-elect after Mahama won the 2024 presidential election.

+On 7 January 2025, Opoku-Agyemang was sworn in as the Vice President of Ghana, becoming the first female to hold the office.
+The ceremony took place at Independence Square in Accra, where she took the Oath of Allegiance and the Vice President's Oath before Chief Justice Gertrude Torkornoo.
+Her appointment marked a significant moment in Ghana's political history, as she became the first woman to assume the role of Vice President in the country's history.

 Professional association

-Opoku-Agyemang is a Fellow of the Ghana Academy of Arts and Sciences, University Teachers Association of Ghana, English Studies Association, African Studies Association, United States, African Literature Association, United States and International Fulbright Scholars Association, Commonwealth of Learning amongst others.
+Opoku-Agyemang is a Fellow of the Ghana Academy of Arts and Sciences, University Teachers Association of Ghana, English Studies Association, African Studies Association, African Literature Association, and International Fulbright Scholars Association, Commonwealth of Learning amongst others.

 Personal life

 Opoku Agyemang is a Christian who worships as a Methodist.

-She has three children; Dr. Kweku Opoku-Agyemang, Dr. Kwabena Opoku-Agyemang and Dr. Maame Adwoa Opoku-Agyemang.
+She was married to fellow academic, Edmund Opoku-Agyemang and together they have three children, Kweku Opoku-Agyemang, Kwabena Opoku-Agyemang and Maame Adwoa Opoku-Agyemang.
+She also has two grandchildren.